angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

-hand was :card[Dd] + :card[SW], I say unfortunately because at 2 more life I could safely make a :card[Consider] pile or if the cycler was edge, my opponent's hand only had a :card[Ledger Shredder], but they also had a :card[Wasteland] in play, I ended up m aking a pile that lost to that on board Wasteland when a basic Brainstorm pile would had won.
+hand was :card[Dd] + :card[SW], I say unfortunately because at 2 more life I could safely make a :card[Consider] pile or if the cycler was edge, my opponent's hand only had a :card[Ledger Shredder], but they also had a :card[Wasteland] in play, I ended up making a pile that lost to that on board Wasteland when a basic Brainstorm pile would had won.
 G2 an early Duress allowed me to resolve a Dd with perfect information on t3 and make a win on the same turn pile, g3 it was a delver game, it flipped and when I cast a duress I saw a